dmaslakov/gradle-strapdownjs-plugin/README.md

         encoding = 'utf-8'          // the encoding that will be used in HTML tag <meta>;
                                     // defaults to 'utf-8'

-        templateFile = file(...)    // to redefine template file;
+        template = file(...).text   // redefines template;
                                     // check default template for inspiration
     }

-If not redefined through `templateFile`, the [default template](src/main/resources/com/github/gradle-plugins/strapdownjs/default.html) is used.
+If not redefined through `template`, the [default template](src/main/resources/com/github/gradle-plugins/strapdownjs/default.html) is used.

 ## How to develop
 ### Edit and build